In Association with Amazon.com

 • Captains and the Kings: The Story of an American Dynasty, 1972

 - TV series 1976, prod.
 MCA/Universal/Public Arts (Roy Huggins, Jo Swerling Jnr), written by Douglas Heyes, adaptation by Stephen and Elinor Karpf, directed by Douglas Heyes, Allen Reisner, music Elmer Bernstein, starring Richard Jordan (Joseph Armagh), Barbara Parkins, Vic Morrow, Joanna Pettet, Ray Bolger, Culeste Holm, Ann Southern, Pernell Roberts, Robert Vaughn, Perry King (Rory Armagh), Burl Ives, Jane Seymour, Henry Fonda (Sen. Enfield Bassett).
 "Hastily pasted together mini-series from a novel based on the Kennedy family.
 Only occasionally compulsive; structure weak and make-up especially poor in the later sequences."
-(Halliwell's Television Companion by Leslie Halliwell with Philip Purser, second edition 1985, p.
+(Halliwell's Television Companion by Leslie Halliwell with Philip Purser, London: Paladin Books, 1985, p.
 100)

 • To Look and Pass, 1973